vsanthanam/ScoreFive-2-Stage/README.md

 $ brew install swiftformat
 ```

 4. Rather than interfacing with the aformentioned tools directly.
-ScoreFive provides a built-in command line application to that knows the right arguments and paths to use.
-Build this tool by running the shell script.
+ScoreFive provides a built-in command line utility called `sftool` to that knows the right arguments and paths to use.
+The source code for this tool is included in the repo.
+Build the tool using the provided shell script.
 The executable will become available in the repo root.

 ```
 $ cd path/to/repo
-$ sh build_tooling.sh
+$ sh build_sftool.sh
 ```

 4. Generate the dependency graph:

 ```
 $ cd path/to/repo
-$ ./sfcli gen deps
+$ ./sftool gen deps
 ```

 5. Generate the object mocks (this step is optional if you aren't going to run the unit tests)

 ```
 $ cd path/to/repo
-$ ./sfcli gen mocks
+$ ./sftool gen mocks
 ```

 After these steps have been taken, you can open `ScoreFive.xcworkspace` and run the app.